samueldjones24/personal-site/pages/posts/transient-props.md

 <h2><span role="img" aria-label="lightbulb">💡 </span> Extra Tip</h2>

-If VS Code is your text editor of choice and you regularly work with styled components, I would highly recommend installing the `vscode-styled-components` extension for lovely syntax highlighting and CSS IntelliSense.
+If VS Code is your text editor of choice and you regularly work with styled components, I would highly recommend installing the <a href="https://marketplace.visualstudio.com/items?itemName=diegolincoln.vscode-styled-components" target="_blank" rel="noopener noreferrer">vscode-styled-components</a> extension for lovely syntax highlighting and CSS IntelliSense.
 Really takes your styled components game to the next level!